Skip to Main Content University Library LibGuides

 • Replace disposable trays and service with reusable products.

-• Investigate installation of high-efficiency dishwashers that use low-flow restrictions and integrate energy-efficient designs.
+• Investigate high-efficiency dishwashers that use low-flow restrictions and integrate energy-efficient designs.

 Locker rooms Molds, viruses, bacteria, airborne allergens